Bulk viscous quintessential inflation: Inflationary quintessential potential: One potential connecting two distinct phases

-Note that, since the equations in (\ref{friedmann2}) are the usual equations for a single scalar field, this means that the dynamics driven by a fluid with bulk viscosity with an effective EoS parameter greater than $-1$, could be mimicked by a single scalar field in the context of General Relativity.
+Note that, since the equations in (\ref{friedmann2}) are the usual equations for a single scalar field, that means the dynamics driven by a fluid with bulk viscosity with an effective EoS parameter greater than $-1$, could be mimicked by a single scalar field in the context of General Relativity.

 Combining the Friedmann and Raychaudhuri equations (\ref{bulk-friedmann2}), (\ref{bulk-friedmann3}) and (\ref{friedmann2}), one easily obtains